serghiou/best-of-data-science/best-of-r.md

 **[Hadley Wickham's Style Guide.](http://adv-r.had.co.nz/Style.html)** Tutorial.
 Guidelines.
 This in combination with the style guide by Google (referenced in the website) are the most standard coding styles in R.

+**[reticulate.](https://blog.rstudio.com/2018/10/09/rstudio-1-2-preview-reticulated-python/)** Package.
+Tutorial.
+A great way to code in Python within R. As of RStudio 1.2, reticulate can be used to start a Python environment, combine R and Python within the same R Markdown and produce plots!
+A great way of combining working within both languages.

 ## Text mining